SalmaRedaBedair/laravel-learning/chapter_03.md

 - delete: delete resources
 - options: ask server which verbs are allowed for that url

+# what is api?
+- api connect between two devices, transfer requests & responses like waiter in restaurent

+# what is REST?
+- make be define the type of request i will make (get, post, put, delete, patch)

 # closure
 - anonymous function
 -  A closure is a function that: